cover image showing social media platforms

 Massive Reach

-Social media have a global footprint and allow businesses to reach customers in virtually any corner of the world.
+Social media has a global footprint and allows businesses to reach customers in virtually any corner of the world.
 Unlike traditional ads, expanding your reach will cost you more than what you earn, especially if you're still starting to take your place in your market.

-The user base of social media platforms is also incredibly diverse, encompassing people of all ages, genders, backgrounds, and interests.
-This gives marketers a wealth of potential customers to target — which are easily accessible.
+The user base of social media channels is also incredibly diverse, encompassing people of all ages, genders, backgrounds, and interests.
+This gives marketers a wealth of potential customers to target, who are easily accessible.

 Targeted Advertising